Christ-Mind-Teachings/cmi-jsb/_til/chap07.md

 these things you now think are not what they ought to be.

-That is, if they are unsatisfactory or obnoxious to you and affect you so as to cause you discomfort of body or disturbance of mind, --why, stop thinking that they can so affect or disturb you.
+That is, if they are unsatisfactory or obnoxious to you and affect you so as to cause you discomfort of body or disturbance of mind, why, stop thinking that they can so affect or disturb you.

-For who is the master? -- Your body, your mind, or You, the I AM within?
+For who is the master?
+Your body, your mind, or You, the I AM within?

 Then why not show You are master, by thinking the true things the I AM